nicky-nym/nicky-nym.github.io/index.md

   10. are **too few and too small**, by a factor of two, for everyone who will live in them by 2050

----

-## <a name="notes"></a>Notes for Chapter 2

-### <a name="size"></a>Size & density

-  * **Bigger may not be better.** Big cities, with more people, have more destinations to go to, and have a wider variety of destinatations.
-But, if there's too much congestion, it may take too long to get to the other side of town, so that limits your kinematic range.
-Your range doesn't cover the whole city, just the region of the city that's within 30 minutes of you.
-  * **Denser may not be better.** New York is much denser than Los Angeles, so there are more destinations per square mile in New York than there are in Los Angeles.
-But it takes longer to travel 10 miles in New York than in does in Los Angeles, so Los Angeles actually has a larger kinematic range than New York.